 - Your child(ren).
 PPD can affect your growing relationship with your baby.
 Aside from affecting the way you physically care for your baby, PPD can affect the way you bond with your baby after birth.
 It may also cause damage to your existing relationships with older children.

 Some researchers even believe that PPD may have long-term effects on a child’s social and emotional development.
 A

-After 2 weeks, if you’re still experiencing intense feelings, it’s probably not the “baby blues.”
-In some ways, that’s good news: It means you can do something about the way you feel.
-You don’t have to “wait it out.”
+If it’s been 2 weeks postpartum and you’re still experiencing intense feelings of sadness, it’s probably not the baby blues.
+But this doesn’t have to be bad news: You can absolutely do something about the way you feel.
+You don’t have to wait it out.

 When you do decide to ask for help, be as honest as possible.
 It can be difficult to talk about the negative emotions associated with new parenthood, and it can be scary to reveal just how much of a hard time you’re having.

-Don’t feel as though you need to power through PPD on your own — you need medical and mental health treatment.
-Receiving it quickly means you’ll be able to continue loving and caring for your baby to the best of your ability.
+Don’t feel as though you need to power through PPD on your own.
+Receiving help means you’ll be able to continue loving and caring for your baby to the best of your ability.

 There are several options for PPD treatment, and you may need to utilize more than one strategy.
 There are also lifestyle changes that may make recovery go faster.

 - Antidepressants.
-Your provider may prescribe a selective serotonin reuptake inhibitor (SSRI) to treat your depression.
+Your doctor may prescribe a selective serotonin reuptake inhibitor (SSRI) to treat your depression.
 There are several SSRIs available.
 Your doctor will work with you to find one that best treats your symptoms with the fewest side effects.
-Many SSRIs are compatible with breastfeeding, but make sure your provider knows if you’re nursing so they can choose the appropriate medication and dosage.
+Many SSRIs are compatible with breastfeeding or chestfeeding, but make sure your provider knows if you’re nursing so they can choose the appropriate medication and dosage.